Great Things to Do in Ontario, Canada For All Seasons

 Ferris Provincial Park in Campbellford offers the Ranney Gorge Suspension Bridge, while Hardy Lake Park and Huckleberry Rock Lookout in the Muskokas make for good short hikes in pristine nature that are easy to do.

-If you’re planning on staying up in Muskoka, check out our detailed guide on the best areas to stay in Muskoka (with Muskoka resort and accommodation options).
+Check our detailed guide on the best areas to stay in Muskoka (with resort and accommodation options) if you’re planning on staying up in Muskoka.

 Discover Niagara Falls